sproaty/whyteboard/README.txt

 Then you are experiencing the error.
 The link below offers some insight: http://savage.net.au/ImageMagick/html/install-convert.html

+---
 Also, I experienced ImageMagick giving a bunch of errors converting a PDF - it turns out that GhostScript needs to be installed too (on Windows XP, SP3)

 ---- VERSION HISTORY ----

+08 Mar 2009 - Side panel is now tabbed to select between thumbnails and a "tree"
+              view of all Notes (new feature) for each tab.
+              Notes are similar to how text is input, except a light yellow background is drawn around it to indicate it's a note.
+In the tree control, a note item can be double clicked upon to bring up the text input dialog to change a note's text.

+              Bugfix: a thumbnail's text  labelnot being removed when the thumbnail was removed.

+04 Mar 2009 - Bugfix under Windows: toggling thumbnails would cause an error.

 22 Feb 2009 - Bugfix with drawing 'outlined' shapes.
 Began work on text 'notes'.
               F5 will refresh all thumbnails since they're not refreshed upon